Tecnoglass: Growth, Value, Dividends... Where Do I Sign Up?

 This substantial reduction will allow Tecnoglass to continue its expansion in coming years and will alleviate a lot of the undue burden it has had to bear.

-The U.S first policy of our President and talk of the imposition of import tariffs has had some investors concerned about foreign businesses, especially those that import a lot of material.
-However, Trump has been focused on countries with whom the U.S operates at an unfavorable trade balance, which may leave Colombia safe.
+The U.S. first policy of our President and talk of the imposition of import tariffs has had some investors concerned about foreign businesses, especially those that import a lot of material.
+However, Trump has been focused on countries with whom the U.S. operates at an unfavorable trade balance, which may leave Colombia safe.
 The President's recent tirade against the German trade deficit is a great example of his current focus.

 We have a MASSIVE trade deficit with Germany, plus they pay FAR LESS than they should on NATO & military.
 Very bad for U.S. This will change.

 We shouldn't group Colombia in with countries like Mexico and Germany because our current relationship with Colombia is much more positive.
 Firstly, we don't have a trade deficit with Colombia which means less risk of tariffs.
 Second, the country has done all it can to stay on the Donald's good side.
-President Santos met with Trump on May 18th and as you can see from the statement below things were very cordial, this hasn't always been the case in the Trump regime thus far.
+President Santos met with Trump on May 18th and as you can see from the statement below things were very cordial; this hasn't always been the case in the Trump regime thus far.

 Mr. President, I want to thank you personally for this warm and productive visit and for the strong support Colombia has received from your administration, from Congress, and from the American people....I can say, Mr. President, based on our conversation this afternoon, that I have no doubt that the United States and Colombia continue to be, today, more than ever, a supporter, one for the other.